tgparkk/tgparkk.github.io/_posts/2022-05-08-effective-c++-item33.md

     ...
 }
 ```
 When compilers see the use of the name mf2 here, they have to figure out what it refers to.
+They do that by searching scopes for a declaration of something named mf2.
+First they look in the local scope (that of mf4), but they find no declaration for anything called mf2.
+They then search the containing scope, that of the class Derived.
+They still find nothing named mf2, so they move on to the next containing scope, that of the base class.
+There they find something named mf2, so the search stops.
+If there were no mf2 in Base, the search would continue, first to the namespace(s) containing Derived, if any, and finally to the global scope.